F5Networks/f5-azure-arm-templates-v2/examples/quickstart/README.md

 ### Validating the Deployment

 To view the status of the example and module template deployments, navigate to **Resource Groups > *RESOURCE_GROUP* > Deployments**.
-You should see a series of deployments, including the parent template as well as the linked templates, which can include: networkTemplate, appTemplate, dagTemplate and bigipTemplate.
+You should see a series of deployments, including the parent template as well as the linked templates, which can include: networkTemplate, appTemplate, dagTemplate and bigIpTemplate.
 The deployment status for each template deployment should be "Succeeded".

 Expected Deploy time for entire stack =~ 8-10 minutes.